 Check out how our workshops run!

-Who facilitates
+Who facilitates the workshop?

 Our workshops are delivered by experts in youth-work and facilitation, who have collectively delivered programs to over 20,000 young people across Australia.
 Coming from diverse personal and professional backgrounds – including teaching, coaching, psychology, facilitation and consulting – they represent a wide spectrum of the Australian male experience.
 For this reason, our facilitators are really uniquely placed to connect with a wide range of participants in the workshops which help build empathy, understanding and connections.
 All facilitators have Working With Children Checks and have been trained in managing mental health challenges.

-What is the outcome
+What is the outcome of the workshop?

 The outcome of our programs is that a boy has greater self-awareness of himself, his peers & is inspired to move forward by making a positive impact in his world.
 Using a Rites of Passage Framework, we move boys through the process of deconstructing traditional views of masculinity & social conditioning, challenging them to be authentic & real before allowing them to redefine their personal sense of self & abilities to make positive choices.